 I Camisa & Son

 A little corner of Italy right here in Soho.
 This small deli reminds me of the ‘salumerias’ found across many Italian cities and towns.
 Love that the team all wear the traditional white deli jackets worn by the ‘salumieri ‘in Italy.
-Filled floor to ceiling wth products as well as a fridge full of fresh produce (pasta, antipasti, charcuterie and cheeses) II come here regularly to buy the basic larder goods that I need.
-I get my dry pasta (they have a huge range of pasta shapes), olive oil, tinned goods which is needed in my everyday cooking.
+Filled floor to ceiling with products as well as a fridge full of fresh produce (pasta, antipasti, charcuterie and cheeses) II come here regularly to buy the basic larder goods that I need.
+I get my dry pasta (they have a huge range of pasta shapes), olive oil, and tinned goods which are needed in my everyday cooking.
 I also come here regularly for the best Italian sandwiches.
-Working only five minutes away, I choose to come here to get my lunch rather than spending money in other commercial chain establishment.
-You can choose what ever combination you want and they will make it for you there and then.
+Working only five minutes away, I choose to come here to get my lunch rather than spend money in other commercial chain establishments.
+You can choose whatever combination you want and they will make it for you there and then.

 Recommend: Fresh sandwiches, larder goods and dry pasta